oceantracker/oceantracker/docs/info/how_to/B_runningOT_and_parameters.rst

 of the methods to alter how the class performs its role.

-To make the ideas of settings and classes easier to adopt, the below uses helper methods to add settings and classes.
+To make the ideas of settings and classes easier to adopt, the below uses methods of a helper class to add settings and classes to the pipeline.
 The notebook E_run_using_parameter_dictionaries.ipynb, shows how run directly from parameter dictionaries, which are built in code or read from a json or yaml file.

 Parameters using helper
 -----------------------